 Key Differences Between Bullhead vs Catfish

 There are many differences between a bullhead and a catfish.
 The average catfish grows larger in both length and weight than the average bullhead.
-Bullheads also have distinctly square tails, while all other catfish varieties have deeply notched tails.
-Finally, bullheads prefer still and muddy waters compared to the average catfish, which prefers moderate to fast moving rivers.
+Bullheads also have distinctly square tails, while many catfish varieties have deeply notched tails.
+Finally, bullheads prefer still and muddy waters compared to the average catfish, which prefers moderate to fast-moving rivers.